 While there are no definitive studies on the effects of aspirin on blood sugar levels, there is some evidence to suggest that it may have an impact.
 In one study, people with diabetes who took aspirin had higher blood sugar levels than those who didn't.
 Another study found that people who took aspirin had a higher risk of developing type 2 diabetes.
 However, it's important to keep in mind that these studies are small and more research is needed to confirm the effects of aspirin on blood sugar levels.

-Aspirin can also cause other side effects, such as stomach bleeding and ulcers.
+Aspirin, like metformin, can also cause other side effects, such as stomach bleeding and ulcers.
 If you're considering taking aspirin, be sure to talk to your doctor first to weigh the risks and benefits.

 Why Do Some People Consume Aspirin While Others Don’t See Any Effect at All?